sighupio/gatekeeper-policy-manager/docs/dev/drop-react-plan.md

    `COPY --from=frontend /web-client/build/ ./static-content/` line.
 The image no longer needs Node.
 3. In `static.go`, remove `serveIndex` and `serveSPAShell`, and in `main.go` remove the `/*`
    catch-all.
 Keep only the real view routes and the embedded static assets.
+   - **Wire the global error handler here.** The SSR error and 404 pages already exist (`templates/ssr/{error,notfound}.html.gotpl`, rendered by `renderSSRError` / `renderSSRNotFound` in `ssr.go`; reachable now at the demo routes `/ssr/error` and `/ssr/notfound`).
+Install an `echo.HTTPErrorHandler` that, for an HTML request, renders `notfound` on 404 and `error` on 5xx, and returns JSON for `/api/*`.
+It is deferred until this step because today the `/*` SPA fallback intercepts unmatched routes, so a global handler would have to handle the SPA and the API together.
+   - **Point the `/logout` local fallback at SSR.** `authenticator.logout` (in `auth.go`) currently ends the local-logout path with `serveSPAShell`, which renders the React logout confirmation.
+     When `serveSPAShell` is removed, redirect to `/ssr/home` instead (or render a small SSR logout-confirmation page).
+The provider end-session path already redirects sensibly and needs no change.
 4. Move the existing violations **report** template into the embedded set (the SSR renderer), then remove the `COPY templates ./templates` line and the disk-based `ParseGlob` in `static.go`.
 Until this step, keep the `templates` copy in the Dockerfile, because the report still loads from disk.